strata-mvc/strata/docs/models_adminmenus.md

 On the other hand, `Song` will have only added one link.
 It will attempt to call `extraSongInfo` of the `SongController` class.

 <p class="warning">
-    Make sure you understand how pages are <a href="/docs/controllers/view/#on-rendering-in-the-admin">being rendered in the Admin area</a> to obtain the correct behavior.
+    Make sure you understand how pages are <a href="/docs/controllers/view/#on-rendering-in-the-admin">being rendered in the Admin area</a> to ensure you are obtaining the correct behavior.
 </p>